facooya/fayos/README.md

 # Fayos
-Fayos targets 16-bit x86 (real mode), uses BIOS interrupts, and is written in GNU Assembler.
+Fayos is a 16-bit real-mode OS written in GNU Assembler.

 ## Build Instructions
 - `make` : Creates `fayos.img` inside the `build/` directory.
 The `build/` directory is created automatically.